-Any owner of an animal determined to be potentially dangerous by a court of competent jurisdiction, shall be required to comply with registration and handling requirements for the animal, The owner of the animal must also obtain a potentially dangerous license within thirty (30) days of such determination or the animal must be humanely destroyed.
-The potentially dangerous license will be valid for one year if the owner establishes the following:
+Any owner of an animal determined to be potentially dangerous by a court of competent jurisdiction, shall be required to comply with registration and handling requirements for the animal, the owner of the animal must also obtain a potentially dangerous animal license within thirty (30) days of such determination or the animal must be humanely destroyed.
+The potentially dangerous animal license will be valid for one (1) year if the owner establishes the following:

-- 1) The owner is able to keep the animal under control at all times; and - 2) The animal has a current rabies vaccination; and - 3) The owner has a proper enclosure for the animal; and - 4) If the animal is a dog or cat, proof must be provided that the animal is sterilized; and □ - 5) The animal does not attack any person or other domestic animal at any time and without provocation; □ - 6) The animal has been implanted with a microchip containing owner information.
-That is also provided to the Animal Care & Control Department; and □ - 7) If the animal is a dog, the owner has entered the dog in a socialization and behavior program approved or offered by the Animal Care & Control Department.
+- 1. The owner is able to keep the animal under control at all times; and - 2.
+The animal has a current rabies vaccination; and - 3.
+The owner has a proper enclosure for the animal; and - 4.
+If the animal is a dog or cat, proof must be provided that the animal is sterilized; and the animal does not attack any person or other domestic animal at any time and without provocation; and - 5.
+The animal has been implanted with a microchip containing owner information; and - 6.
+That microchip information is also provided to the Animal Control Department; and